Laser Skin Resurfacing

 The cost of laser skin resurfacing can vary widely depending on many factors.
 Below are some common factors that may influence the cost of your treatment.

-• Provider’s Fee: The experience and reputation of the provider performing your laser skin resurfacing procedure can affect the cost.
+- Your Provider: The experience of the healthcare provider performing your laser skin resurfacing procedure can make a difference.
 Highly skilled providers often charge a premium for their services.
+The ideal type of provider for this treatment is a dermatologist, plastic surgeon on facial plastic surgeon.

-• Location Matters: The cost of living and the average pricing for medical services in a particular area can affect the cost of your procedure.
+- Location Matters: The cost of living and the average pricing for medical services in a particular area influencing pricing.
 In general, urban areas tend to have higher procedure fees.

-• Additional Procedures: You may incur extra costs if you’re considering having other procedures such as dermal fillers to enhance the overall results.
+- Additional Procedures: Your cost may be higher if you are having other procedures done with your laser treatment such as dermal fillers to enhance the overall results.

 How does it work?